luj1985/luj1985.github.com/source/_posts/2012-03-17-construct-hadoop-environment-part-3.markdown

 comments: true
 categories:
 ---
 Create a KVM guest as template, then clone this template to create new instance.
 I still use Gentoo Linux as guest system, and install with minimal components

-In order to run Hadoop guest machine only require Java environment and sshd
+In order to run Hadoop guest machine only Java environment and sshd are required.

 #Configure NFS server on KVM host machine
 My host machine already has portage tree, I could export portage partition via NFS.
 Save bandwidth and disk space.